Wi-Fi Fundamentals

 Exercise steps

-1. Prepare the project and build and flash it to your board.
+1. Build and flash the Wi-Fi Shell sample to your board.

 1.3 Add a build configuration and select the board target for whichever board you are using.